 A UK human rights visa is leave to remain granted under the European Convention on Human Rights (ECHR) framework — most commonly Article 8 (family / private life) or Article 3 (protection from inhuman treatment).
-The application is made on the FLR(HRO) form (Further Leave to Remain Other / Human Rights) for in-country applicants.
-From 8 April 2026, the FLR(HRO) fee is £1,407 per applicant (raised from £1,321 in April 2025).
-The Immigration Health Surcharge adds £1,035 per year of leave granted (typically 2.5 years = £2,587.50).
-Priority Service £500 / 5 working days; Super Priority £1,000 / next working day.
-Standard processing is up to 6 months.
-Article 8 family life claims succeed more often than Article 3 medical claims — the medical threshold tightened in AM (Zimbabwe) [2020] UKSC 17.
+The in-country application is made on the FLR(HRO) form.
+From 8 April 2026 the fee is £1,407 per applicant, plus the Immigration Health Surcharge at £1,035 per year of leave.
+Article 8 family life claims succeed more often than Article 3 medical claims, where the threshold tightened in AM (Zimbabwe) [2020] UKSC 17.
 This guide covers FLR(HRO) requirements, the 2026 fee, processing time, success factors, fee waivers, and appeal rights.

 Source: Home Office in-country fees order (effective 8 April 2026); Immigration Rules Appendix FM and Appendix Private Life; AM (Zimbabwe) v Secretary of State for the Home Department [2020] UKSC 17 (Article 3 medical threshold); Statement of Changes HC 1691 (laid 5 March 2026); UKVI in-country visa decision waiting times service standards